 Simply a brilliant place to learn

 Mahana School is located in the beautiful Moutere Hills.
-Our school is a rural full primary (ages 5–13) with a roll of about 70 students and three classrooms.
+Our school is a rural full primary (ages 5–13) with three classrooms.
 We have a fully equipped kitchen and library, and our students are supported by up to date e learning and information technology.
 There are four full time registered teachers, including the principal, and one part-time teacher.
 Two teacher aides work with individuals and small groups in a range of activities in and out of class.
 Children needing reading support are supported by a Reading Recovery teacher.
 The school has a music teacher available all year round to provide individual tuition for those who would like it.

 To provide a warm, safe and stimulating environment where children are encouraged to learn and grow.

 To enable our students to make a difference in the world.

 At 9am each Monday we hold a notices / planning / get ready for the week assembly.
 This is for students and families are welcome to be there.

 At 2.30pm every second Friday we hold a celebration assembly.
 Senior students are expected to run Friday assemblies.
 Look out for dates on the newsletter.